Code-Institute-Submissions/MS2-Classified-Records/README.md

   The site was manually tested on different devices and browsers to check responsiveness and functionality.

 ## Manual Testing
+The site was tested on the following devices:

+Samsung S10 - Viewport size 360px * 760px
+Samsung S9+ - Viewport size 412px * 846px
+Apple iPad - Viewport size 768px * 1024px

+The site was found to be responsive and displaying as expected across the above screen sizes.

+## Issues Uncovered

+1. The size of paragraph text was found to be slightly too small on smaller mobile devices.
+- Fix: font size for all paragraph elements was increased from 0.875rem to 1 rem.

+2. The transparent overlay was not scrolling away fixed with the hero image when scrolling from the top of the page.
+- Fix: fixed the overlay to top left position
+- Revised: I decided that the image did not require the overlay as I felt the red color on the logo contrasted nicely against the background when the overlay was removed.

+3. Heading sizes were initially inconsistent down through the page sections.
+It didn't appear clear when users were moving from one distinct part of the page from another.
+- Fixes: All h1 section headings were given a margin-top of 5vh
+- hr elements were added to give more emphasis to the section headings.

 ## Testing on Different Browsers